DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 It’s also one of only 8 schemes backed by the government.
 This means that it’s not reliant on pension money being invested elsewhere.

-## Flexible and supportive

-It’s quick and easy to manage your pension online.
-The scheme is flexible so you can convert part of your pension early as a tax-free lump sum.

 ## Protection for your family

 If you became ill during your career, you could apply for early ill-health retirement.

 If you were to die while actively paying into your pension, a nominated beneficiary would receive a death grant.
 After 2 years of paying into your pension, a nominated beneficiary would also receive a pension after you die.

+It’s quick and easy to manage your pension online.
+The scheme is flexible so you can convert part of your pension early as a tax-free lump sum.

 ## More detailed information